-- I. Chair Elected by a preferential vote of all voting members of their respective Intramural Committee. - 2.
-Vice-Chair Elected by a preferential vote of all voting members to lead a respective Intramural Sub-Committee. - 3.
-Intramural Committee Representatives One or more per College, Faculty or School who shall be selected by election, appointment, or on a voluntary basis as per that unit's constitution.
-However, each unit has only one vote, regardless of how many representatives attend a meeting. - 4.
-Carry Over Members Four Intramural Sports Committee members from the previous year's committee who shall be selected by election, appointment or on a voluntary basis by the current members of the Intramural Sports Committee to serve on the ISC for a second year (by preferential voting procedure).
-This does not include members duly elected or appointed within the College/Faculty structure, as they would be considered one of the maximum three votes.
+- 1. Chair Elected by a preferential vote of all voting members of their respective Intramural Committee. - 2.
+Subcommittee Chair Elected by a preferential vote of all voting members to lead a respective Intramural Subcommittee. - Intramural Sports Council Representatives One or more per recognized unit who shall be selected by election, appointment, or on a voluntary basis as per that unit's constitution.
+Each unit can have a maximum of three votes, regardless of how many representatives attend a meeting. - 4.
+Carryover Members Any past ISC member may return to support their recognized unit in a non-voting capacity.
+The intention is to provide guidance and ensure a smooth transition of knowledge to new representatives.
+If a recognized unit would like to bring more than three carryover members to a single meeting, the Intramural office must be notified in advance.